Monolingual and Multilingual Misinformation Detection for Low-Resource Languages: A Comprehensive Survey: Background

-\textbf{Definitions.} \textit{Low-resource languages (LRLs)} are characterized by limited linguistic resources, including scarce annotated datasets and digital tools, and are often less commonly taught, underprivileged in technological infrastructure, with a lower digital presence compared to widely spoken languages \cite{magueresse2020low,singh2008natural}.
-Note that a language may be spoken by millions but still receive limited research attention in NLP.
-Here, we adopt the taxonomy of \citet{joshi-etal-2020-state}, which defines high-resource languages as those that have benefited from substantial industrial and governmental investment, namely English, Spanish, German, Japanese, French, Arabic, and Mandarin Chinese.
-Consequently, all other languages are considered low-resource, facing varying degrees of constraints in terms of available linguistic resources, technological tools, and research attention.
+\textbf{Definitions.} In the context of NLP, definitions of \textit{low-resource languages (LRLs)} are far from standardized, as different studies adopt varying definitions based on task-specific needs and data availability rather than a consistent linguistic framework \cite{nigatu2024zeno}.
+Some studies classify a language as low-resource due to a lack of technical tools and resources \cite{gereme2021combating, devika2024dataset}, while others define it based on sociopolitical and economic constraints \cite{coto2022evaluating, martinez2020cplm}.
+Broadly speaking, LRLs are characterized by limited resources, such as scarce annotated datasets and digital tools, and they are often less commonly taught with a lower digital presence compared to widely spoken languages \cite{magueresse2020low,singh2008natural}.
+Given these variations, we adopt a clear and consistent definition in this study, scoped around research attention and technological development.
+We adopt the taxonomy of \citet{joshi-etal-2020-state}, defining high-resource languages as those that have received significant industrial and governmental investment—namely, English, Spanish, German, Japanese, French, Arabic, and Mandarin Chinese—and we refer to all other languages as LRLs, which face varying constraints in terms of available linguistic resources, technological tools, and research infrastructure.